James McArthur (baseball): Kansas City Royals

 On May 8, 2023, McArthur was traded to the Kansas City Royals in exchange for Junior Marin and cash considerations.
 In 12 games for the Triple–A Omaha Storm Chasers, McArthur registered a 4.87 ERA with 31 strikeouts in 20 1/3 innings pitched.
 On June 24, he was promoted to the major leagues for the first time.
 He made his major league debut against the Cleveland Guardians on June 28, but surrendered 7 runs on 6 hits and 1 walk in an inning of work; he was optioned back to Omaha the following day.
 McArthur was recalled three further times during the season, recording 4 saves and 2 holds in the last few weeks of the season as the Royals were eliminated from postseason contention.
 A starter throughout his career, McArthur was used primarily out of the bullpen by the Royals.
-He made 18 appearances for the Royals in 2023, including 2 appearances as an opener, with a 4.63 ERA, 23 strikeouts, and 2 walks in 23 1/3 innings.
+He made 18 appearances for the Royals in 2023, including 2 appearances as an opener, with a 4.63 ERA, 23 strikeouts, and two walks in 23 1/3 innings.

 McArthur began the 2024 season in the major leagues, and recorded his first save on April 5, when he entered in the middle of the 9th inning to replace incumbent closer Will Smith.
 From that point, McArthur was used by the Royals as their closer, recording 7 saves in the month of April.
 He made 57 relief appearances for Kansas City, compiling a 5-7 record and 4.92 ERA with 49 strikeouts and 18 saves across innings pitched.
 Following the season, McArthur underwent surgery to repair a fractured olecranon in his right elbow.

 On May 1, 2025, McArthur was transferred to the 60-day injured list as he continued to recover from elbow surgery.
+He ended up missing the entire season.
+On April 19, 2026, McArthur was placed on the 60-day injured list due to inflammation in his elbow.